PKizzle/dns/cmd/atomdns/README.md

 atomdns is _different_).

-atomdns is a rock-solid replacement for CoreDNS, BIND9, Knot, NSD, etc. This is not a toy example on how to use the dns library.
+atomdns is a rock-solid replacement for CoreDNS, BIND9, Knot, NSD, etc. This is not a toy example on how to use the dns library. atomdns is a fast and flexible DNS server.
+The key word here is _flexible_: with atomdns you are able to do what you want with your DNS data by utilizing handlers.
+If some functionality is not provided out of the box, you can add it by writing a handler.

 But why another server?
 Personally I felt that CoreDNS went all "the cloud way", without properly laying the basis for a DNS server that I want to run at home, there was also a lot of code duplication that was solved by writing miekg/dnsv2.
 And I needed a server to develop miekg/dnsv2 in tandem with the library.

-atomdns is a fast and flexible DNS server.
-The key word here is _flexible_: with atomdns you are able to do what you want with your DNS data by utilizing handlers.
-If some functionality is not provided out of the box, you can add it by writing a handler.

-Currently atomdns is able to:
+atomdns can:

 - Serve zone data from a file; with DNSSEC support (_dbfile_), plus:
   - Zone transfers and notifies.